electron/electron/docs/api/crash-reporter.md

     * Only string properties are send correctly.
     * Nested objects are not supported.

+Developers are required to call the API before using other crashReporter APIs.

 **Note:** On OS X, electron uses a new `crashpad` client, which is different with the `breakpad` on Windows and Linux.
 To enable crash collection feature, you are required to call `crashReporter.start` API to initiliaze `crashpad` in